genome/bfx-workshop/lectures/week_06/bfx_workshop_06_alignment.md

 ### gcloud Install Hints:
 1. After installation, gcloud may not automatically appear in your $PATH.
 If so, `source /Users/<username>/google-cloud-sdk/path.bash.inc`
-2. Similarly, auto-compltion may not work immediately.
+2. Similarly, auto-completion may not work immediately.
 If so, try `source /Users/<username>/google-cloud-sdk/path.bash.inc`
 3. If you are authenticating with gcloud for the first time, try `gcloud auth login` which will open a browser window prompting you to login.
 Use your WUSTL key to get access to the course workspace and resources.

 ## Cloud Shell